shallomkanyori/AirBnB_clone/README.md

 - `Place`
 - `Review`

-The console provides the following commands to manage instances of the previous classes (some also support dot notation):
+The console provides the following commands to manage instances of the previous classes.
+Dot notation is supported for the `all`, `show`, `update`, `count` and `destory` commands:
 - `create`: Creates a new instance of a class, saves it and prints the `id`.
 	- Usage: `create <class name>`
 	- Example: